 According to Wyckoff, the market can be understood and anticipated through detailed analysis of supply and demand, which can be ascertained from studying price action, volume and time.
 As a broker, he was in a position to observe the activities of highly successful individuals and groups who dominated specific issues; consequently, he was able to decipher, via the use of what he called vertical (bar) and figure (Point and Figure) charts, the future intentions of those large interests.
 An idealized schematic of how he conceptualized the large interests' preparation for and execution of bull and bear markets is depicted in the figure below.
 The time to enter long orders is towards the end of the preparation for a price markup or bull market (accumulation of large lines of stock), while the time to initiate short positions is at the end of the preparation for price markdown.

 2. The law of cause and effect helps the trader and investor set price objectives by gauging the potential extent of a trend emerging from a trading range.
-Wyckoff's “cause” can be measured by the horizontal point count in a Point and Figure chart, while the “effect” is the distance price moves corresponding to the point count.
-This law's operation can be seen as the force of accumulation or distribution within a trading range, as well as how this force works itself out in a subsequent trend or movement up or down.
+Wyckoff's “cause” can be measured by the horizontal point count in a Point and Figure chart.
+The “effect” is the distance price moves corresponding to the point count.
+This law's operation can be seen as the force of accumulation or distribution within a trading range, as well as how it works itself out in a subsequent trend or movement up or down.
 Point and Figure chart counts are used to measure a cause and project the extent of its effect.
 (See “Point and Figure Count Guide” below for an illustration of this law.)

-3. The law of effort versus result provides an early warning of a possible change in trend in the near future.
+3. The law of effort versus result provides an early warning of a possible trend change in the near future.
 Divergences between volume and price often signal a change in the direction of a price trend.
-For example, when there are several high-volume (large effort) but narrow-range price bars after a substantial rally, with the price failing to make a new high (little or no result), this suggests that big interests are unloading shares in anticipation of a change in trend.
+For example, when there are several high-volume (large effort) but narrow-range price bars after a substantial rally, with the price failing to make a new high (little or no result), it suggests that big interests are unloading shares in anticipation of a change in trend.

-One objective of the Wyckoff method is to improve market timing when establishing a position in anticipation of a coming move where a favorable reward/risk ratio exists.
-Trading ranges (TRs) are places where the previous trend (up or down) has been halted and there is relative equilibrium between supply and demand.
+One objective of the Wyckoff method is to improve market timing when putting on a position by anticipating a coming move that has a favorable reward/risk ratio.
+Trading ranges (TRs) are places where the previous trend (up or down) has been halted, and there is relative equilibrium between supply and demand.
 Institutions and other large professional interests prepare for their next bull (or bear) campaign as they accumulate (or distribute) shares within the TR.
-In both accumulation and distribution TRs, the Composite Man is actively buying and selling - the difference being that, in accumulation, the shares purchased outnumber those sold while, in distribution, the opposite is true.
+In accumulation and distribution TRs, the Composite Man is actively buying and selling.
+The difference is that in accumulation, the shares purchased outnumber those sold, while in distribution, the opposite is true.
 The extent of accumulation or distribution determines the cause that unfolds in the subsequent move out of the TR.

 A successful Wyckoff analyst must be able to anticipate and correctly judge the direction and magnitude of the move out of a TR.
 Fortunately, Wyckoff offers time-tested guidelines for identifying and delineating the phases and events within a TR, which, in turn, provide the basis for estimating price targets in the subsequent trend.
 These concepts are illustrated in the following four schematics; two depicting common variants of accumulation TRs, followed by two examples of distribution TRs.